COSCS340/QuantifyingCorruption/FINAL_REPORT.md

    - **Date**: Sprint 3
    - **Motivation**: Thematic elements to go along with "political corruption"
    - **Desc**: Rather than just going for a purely modern look, we decided to adjust this requirement a bit to also account for thematic elements.
 We ended up with a combination between modern and symbolic for our splash page.
+5. "Create data visualizations and charts using D3"
+   - **Date**: Sprint 4
+   - **Motivation**: D3 was overkill for what we were looking for towards the end of our project
+   - **Desc**: Rather than learning/using D3, we ended up going with a much more direct charting framework, Chartjs, to deliver a results page that we were lagging behind on.
 ## Technology

 **Architecture**:

 The core framework we're using for this project is Django which is written in Python.
 Django by default uses a SQLite database to store default django records (mostly users) and our custom models.
 We utilize the Jinja templating engine to put custom data into our html web pages, and a bootstrap frontend with vanilla javascript.
+The Data Visualizations/charts were done using Chatjs.
 We are hosting our project on a Heroku backend that supplies us with a platform without needing to configure or maintain our own virtual server; the Heroku backend uses a PostgreSQL database.

 **What Works**:
   1. Successful deployment on Heroku: View [here](http://quantifying-corruption.herokuapp.com/)